 Similar to females, the male alcohol specific death rate in West Dunbartonshire has been consistently higher than the national rate.
-However, the male rate has steadily declined and is now at the lowest rate in the time period shown in the above graph.
+The male rate steadily declined to the lowest rate in the time period shown in the above graph (2016-2020).
+However, the latest data point shows the male death rate is rising again.